A new habit I’ve added to my weekly routine to help reduce waste in my local area: Trash Walking.

 One loaded bag of trash.
 45 minutes of walking.

-I’ve made it a New Year’s resolution of mine (or for a better word “goal” – I find New Year’s resolutions rarely stick) to go around my neighbourhood at least once a week and collect up some of the rubbish I find there.
+I’ve made it a New Year’s resolution of mine, or for a better word “goal” – I find New Year’s resolutions rarely stick – to go around my neighbourhood at least once a week and collect up any rubbish I find lying around there.

-Now, I live in a ‘cared for’ neighbourhood, so when I started out collecting trash, I naively thought that there honestly wouldn’t be all that much rubbish to pick up.
+I live in a ‘cared for’ neighbourhood, so when I started collecting trash, I naively thought there honestly wouldn’t be all that much to pick up.
 I was mistaken.

-If you want to join the bandwagon and collect rubbish in your area, even if it’s just picking up one piece of trash you see while you’re out and about, I strongly suggest wearing gloves – even if they’re not plastic, maybe even rubber gloves! – cause, you know… people are nasty.
+If you want to join me (come over to the Dark Side) and collect rubbish in your area, even if it’s just picking up one piece of trash you see while out and about, I strongly suggest wearing gloves – even better, rubber gloves, as you can reuse them.

 Lots of love,